-Covered Employer: Mandatory for state employees (i.e., the State of New Hampshire as employer) but voluntary for private employers with more than 50 employees and all public non-state employers.
+Covered Employer: Mandatory for state employees (i.e., the State of New Hampshire as employer) but voluntary for private employers and all public nonstate employers.
 A tax credit of 50% of premiums is provided to employers who opt-in to the program and purchase a NH PFML plan from MetLife.